dotnet/docs/docs/standard/serialization/system-text-json/supported-types.md

 ## Types that serialize as JSON objects

-The following types serialize as JSON objects (unless they implement <xref:System.Collections.Generic.IEnumerable`1>, in which case they serialize as JSON arrays):
+The following types serialize as JSON objects:

-* Classes
+* Classes<sup>*</sup>
 * Structs
 * Interfaces
 * Records and struct records

+\* Non-dictionary types that implement <xref:System.Collections.Generic.IEnumerable`1> serialize as JSON arrays.
+Dictionary types, which do implement <xref:System.Collections.Generic.IEnumerable`1>, serialize as JSON objects.

 The following code snippet shows the serialization of a simple struct.